jodal/pyspotify/docs/api/session.rst

 :mod:`spotify.manager` module.
 Then the manager's :meth:`connect` method calls the :meth:`Session.create` and :meth:`Session.connect` functions.

-.. function:: connect(session_manager)

-    Connect to the Spotify API using a session manager.
-The callbacks must have been defined in that class.
-See :class:`SpotifySessionManager <spotify.manager.SpotifySessionManager>`
-    for reference.

-    Returns the newly created session as a :class:`spotify.Session` object.

 The :class:`Session` class
 ==========================
 .. currentmodule:: spotify